valencik/mastersAPSC/documents/thesis/thesis.md

 The `subkey` variable is used to link together multiple selectors of the same keyword sentence.

 ## Data Preparation
-The NSR data is maintained in a custom EXCHANGE format @nsr-manual.
+The NSR data are maintained in a custom EXCHANGE format @nsr-manual.
 This format is flat text that is not suitable for direct analysis.
 The data needs to be parsed into data structures for analysis and use.
 The approach least likely to introduce errors is to transform the data into a common format for which parsers already exist.